jessepav/libgdx-wiki-old/Admob-in-libgdx.md

 # Introduction #

-This article shows you how to set up AdMob with a libgdx app.
-This is current roughly with AdMob 4.0.4 and libgdx 0.9.1.
+This article shows you how to set up AdMob with a libGDX app.
+This is current roughly with AdMob 4.0.4 and libGDX 0.9.1.
 The same instructions will work with Mobclix as well (and probably others), the only changes being the differences between the AdMob and Mobclix APIs.
 In the code snippets, I'm going to leave out the package and import lines for brevity.
 If you're working in Eclipse, Ctrl-1 on any line showing an error will auto-fill-in the required imports.

 I should note that this isn't the only way to make this work.
 But it's one approach that worked for me, so I decided to share it in the hopes that others might find it useful as well.

 Please note that Google have deprecated 6.4.1 and earlier SDKs.
-For notes on how to use the new Google Mobile Ads approach, please see [[Google Mobile Ads | Google Mobile Ads in Libgdx (replaces deprecated AdMob)]].
+For notes on how to use the new Google Mobile Ads approach, please see [[Google Mobile Ads | Google Mobile Ads in libGDX (replaces deprecated AdMob)]].
 Thankfully the changes are very minimal from a developer/implementation point of view.

 # Background #

-Let's look at the libgdx HelloWorld example and understand what it's doing.
-There's a HelloWorld class (in HelloWorld.java) that does all the libgdx stuff.
+Let's look at the libGDX HelloWorld example and understand what it's doing.
+There's a HelloWorld class (in HelloWorld.java) that does all the libGDX stuff.
 There's a HelloWorldDesktop class that creates and runs a HelloWorld on the desktop.
 And finally, there's a HelloWorldAndroid class that creates and runs a HelloWorld on Android.
 Here's what they look like:

 HelloWorldDesktop: